An ordinary freshman year won't do.

 - Begin the process by creating an online account.

-- Submit your application fee, official transcripts, official ACT or SAT scores, and any optional supplemental materials (essay, AP scores).
+- Submit your application fee, official transcripts, official ACT or SAT scores, and any optional supplemental materials (AP scores).

 - Official high school diploma or GED